wovue/offcanvas/README.md

 # Offcanvas

 The `wovue-offcanvas` module contains the offcanvas component.
+You can add multiples offcanvas and  offcanvas-wrapper.

 Install using npm: